Randy Travis: 2013–2018: Stroke and subsequent career

 In July 2013, Travis experienced difficulty breathing while working out at his home gym.
 He was hospitalized in Dallas, Texas, for viral cardiomyopathy.
 While undergoing treatment, Travis suffered congestive heart failure and a stroke.
 The stroke affected the left side of Travis's brain, impacting movement on the right side of his body.
 Travis was placed on life support after the infection caused his lungs to collapse, and was declared to have a one percent chance of survival.
 The infection, subsequent stroke, and three separate bouts of pneumonia led to Travis undergoing three tracheostomies and two brain surgeries.
 He also suffered aphasia, lost the ability to speak and sing, and had vision problems.
 These issues were mitigated through years of therapy.
 While the stroke largely left him unable to sing or speak, he soon began recovering.
 According to Taste of Country, within a year of the stroke, he was able to walk short distances without assistance, and was re-learning to write and to play guitar.

 Despite his stroke, Travis released a pair of previously recorded cover song projects between late 2013 and early 2014.
 The first was Influence Vol. 1: The Man I Am.
 Among the covers were Lefty Frizzell's "Saginaw, Michigan", Ernest Tubb's "Thanks a Lot", and George Jones's "Why Baby Why".
 The only track on the album not to be a cover was "Tonight I'm Playin' Possum", a duet with Joe Nichols.
 Remz noted that many of the cover songs chosen had previously been written or performed by Merle Haggard, and spoke favorably of Lehning's "low-key" production.
 The second volume of this project, Influence Vol. 2: The Man I Am, followed in 2014.
 Like the first volume, it included covers of Haggard, Tubb, and Frizzell, as well as Kris Kristofferson and Waylon Jennings.
 Erlewine said of this project, "he makes it sound easy when you know damn well it isn't."
 In 2015, he made a guest appearance at the Academy of Country Music awards ceremony, where Lee Brice paid tribute to him by singing "Forever and Ever, Amen".

 In 2016, Travis was inducted into the Country Music Hall of Fame, and sang "Amazing Grace" at the induction ceremony.
 The same year, he appeared in the music video for "Forever Country", a multi-artist medley of "Take Me Home, Country Roads", "On the Road Again", and "I Will Always Love You" done to honor the 50th anniversary of the Country Music Association.
-Although he had begun appearing in public again at this point, his speech remained limited and he was confined to a wheelchair.
+Although he had begun appearing in public again at this point, his speech remained limited and he used a wheelchair.
 Despite the limitations, Travis appeared onstage with singer Michael Ray during a cover performance of "Forever and Ever, Amen" in June 2017.
 He did the same during his 60th birthday party, hosted by the Grand Ole Opry on May 4, 2019.